UNT Health Fort Worth

-The University of North Texas Health Science Center (UNTHSC, UNT Health Science Center, or hsc) is a public academic health science center in Fort Worth, Texas.
-It is part of the University of North Texas System and was founded in 1966 as the Texas College of Osteopathic Medicine, with its first cohort admitted in 1970.
-UNT Health Science Center consists of five graduate schools with a total enrollment of 2,329 students (2020–21).
+The University of North Texas Health Science Center (UNTHSC) is an academic health science center in Fort Worth, Texas.
+It is part of the University of North Texas System and was founded in 1970 as the Texas College of Osteopathic Medicine, with its first cohort graduating in 1974.
+The health science center consists of six schools with a total enrollment of 2,338 students (2022-23).

-UNT Health Science Center serves as home to several NIH-funded research programs and currently leads all Texas medical and health science centers in research growth.
-The Health Science Center also houses laboratories for TECH Fort Worth, a non-profit biochemistry incubator, as well as the Atrium Gallery, a non-profit public art exhibition space which holds 8-10 arts shows each year.
+The Health Science Center serves as home to several NIH-funded research programs and currently leads all Texas medical and health science centers in research growth.
+HSC also houses the Atrium Gallery, a nonprofit public art exhibition space which holds eight to 10 arts shows each year.